MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

     ![Workflow > Align Photos command](media/agisoft-9.PNG "Workflow > Align Photos command")

-2. In the **Align Photos** dialog box, ou can use the default settings shown below, or change them as appropriate for your situation.
+2. In the **Align Photos** dialog box, you can use the default settings shown below, or change them as you see fit.
 Select **OK** when you're done.

     ![Align Photos settings](media/agisoft-10.PNG "Align Photos settings")

-3. When you navigate back to the **Model** tab and examine the outcome of your photo alignment it should look like similar to this.
+3. Select the **Model** tab to view the results.
+At this point, your model should look similar to the following.

     ![Photo alignment outcome](media/agisoft-11.PNG "Photo alignment outcome")